TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 We can verify that we're dealing with a `Windows Server 2016 Standard` and `14393` build version.

-Continuing enumeration, we use a fake user and pass to get more information without success:
+Continuing enumeration, we use a fake user and password to get more information without success:

 <br />